 You can easily do it with the help of free third-party tools, continue reading the following method.

 Using CBackup is a better way to make Dropbox only sync certain folders, which means that you could make Dropbox exclude file types that you don't want to sync.
-CBackup is a free cloud backup service that can help users back up files on their computers to Dropbox in a professional way.
+CBackup is a free cloud backup service that can help you to sync and back up files on their computers to Dropbox in a professional way.
 The service supports multiple mainstream cloud storage services, including Google Drive, OneDrive, Dropbox, etc.

 CBackup can select the folders that need to be synced to the cloud, so you can easily exclude files from Dropbox and let Dropbox sync specific folders.
 Read the following steps and start the operation:

 Step 1.
 Please install the CBackup application to the desktop, then create a new account and log in.

 Step 2.
-Go to My Storage > + Add Cloud, and click Dropbox and hit Add.
-Then press Authorize > Allow to allow CBackup to access files of your Dropbox account.
+Go to Storage > Dropbox and hit Authorize Now.
+Then follow the steps to allow CBackup to access files of your Dropbox account.

 Step 3.
 Customize the Cloud name and edit Storage path, and tick the Note option, and press OK.

 Step 4.
 Go to Sync > Sync PC to Public Cloud to sync folders to Dropbox.

 Step 5.
-Modify the Task Name, and click Add Source to choose the folders and hit OK, click Add Destination > Single Cloud and hit Next, and then choose Dropbox as the backup destination.
+Modify the Task Name, and choose the folders to sync and then choose a Dropbox folder as the sync destination.

 Step 6.
 If you wanna make Dropbox exclude file types, go to Settings > File Filter > select Exclude file types or Contain file types and specify the file types you want or don’t want to sync to Dropbox, click OK to confirm.